COVID-19: Telangana extends lockdown till May 29 as cases continue to rise

 - No shops will be open in red zones.

-Telangana, which so far has 1,096 cases of coronavirus 439 under treatment and 628 discharged had extended its lockdown till May 7 even before the Centre gave a second extension to the countrywide lockdown.
+Telangana so far has 1,096 cases of coronavirus 439 under treatment and 628 discharged.

+Last month, even before the Centre had announced the first extension of the nationwide lockdown till May 3, Rao had said the lockdown in Telangana would continue till May 7.